 LightWaveRF produce a variety of RF plugs and relays which can be controlled via OOK (on-off-keying RF.
 The LightWaveRF OOK protocol is also compatible with some lower cost un-branded OOK learning receivers relays.

 While not strictly open-source the LightWaveRF OOK protocol has been reverse engineered allowing plugs to be easily controlled from an Arduino / Raspberry Pi.
 There is an active LightWaveRF online community.
 Using off-the shelf hardware like this is a safer way to control lights, heaters and appliances around a home than getting our hands dirty with dangerously high voltages.
 These plugs and relays can be used to control anything from lights to immersion heaters, most LightWaveRF plugs/relays will switch up to 13A / 3kW.

 The latest emonSD emonPi / emonBase image includes a LightWaveRF MQTT service running by default.
 To use this feature you will need to add an OOK transmitter to the emonPi.

 An OOK transmitter can easily be added to the emonPi.
-We stock OOK transmitter modules in the OpenEnergyMonitor shop.

 See emonPi Technical Hardware Wiki for details on how to retrofit an OOK TX module to an existing emonPi.